Radio Amateur Civil

 NEMCo RACES Drills

-On May 30, 2020, NEMCo RACES conducted a drill, coinciding with the Washington State "Fifth Saturday Drill.”
+NEMCo RACES conducts drills, coinciding with the Washington State "Fifth Saturday Drill.”
 The Washington Emergency Management Division (EMD) holds quarterly exercises to test emergency and disaster plans spanning many areas of National Incident Management System (NIMS) concepts and processes.
 Usually the amateur community is invited along with the Military, FEMA, and many other agencies and districts across Washington State.

-NEMCo RACES exercised internal and field communication operations as well as inter-operate with other regional ARES, RACES, and ACS groups, and the WA EMD at Camp Murray.
-Contact the Chief Radio Officer or Carl Lunak with the subject line "Spring 2020 Exercise" for any additional information.
+NEMCo RACES exercises internal and field communication operations as well as inter-operate with other regional ARES, RACES, and ACS groups, and the WA EMD at Camp Murray.
+Contact the Chief Radio Officer or Carl Lunak with the subject line "Spring 2021 Exercise" for any additional information.